Xeonrx/Schlrint/README.md

 I don't see too many 'school based' OSINT scripts/techniques online, so I figured I'd share it with the internet.

 ## Usage
 Usage is pretty straight foward for SCHLRINT.
-You give a school district, and a location (state/region) if needed.
+You give a school district, and a location (state/region) if needed.<br />
+`python3 Schlrint.py -d SomeSchool -l RandomPlace` *(location isnt required but helps)*